 While at the University of Kansas School of Law, Shane served on the Kansas Law Review as the Symposium Editor and was a member of the Moot Court Council.
 Shane also served as judicial intern for Judge Dale L. Somers of the United States Bankruptcy Court for the District of Kansas while in law school.

-Prior to law school, Shane served as a Peace Corps volunteer for two years in Jamaica and received an M.A. degree and undergraduate degrees from the University of Kansas.
-Shane is a fan of both Lawrence, Kansas, and the University of Kansas Jayhawks basketball team.
+Prior to law school, Shane served as a Peace Corps volunteer for two years in Jamaica and received a master’s degree and undergraduate degrees from the University of Kansas.
+Shane is a fan of both Lawrence, Kansas, and the University of Kansas Jayhawks sports teams.
 He is such a fan of Lawrence that he came back from the sunny shores and Blue Mountains of the Caribbean to live in Lawrence.
-He usually spends his free time with his wife and two kids and can often be found strolling downtown Lawrence, playing soccer, or camping.
+He usually spends his free time with his wife and two kids and can often be found strolling downtown Lawrence, biking, camping, or playing Pokémon.

 Shane can be contacted by telephone at (785) 200-8919 or by email at firstname.lastname@example.org.

 Bar & Court Admissions

 - J.D., The University of Kansas School of Law

 - Kansas Bar Association